Jenny Holzer

-Jenny Holzer (born July 29, 1950) is an American neo-conceptual artist, based in Hoosick, New York.
-Her work focuses on the delivery of words and ideas in public spaces and includes large-scale installations, advertising billboards, projections on buildings and other structures, and illuminated electronic displays.
+Jenny Holzer (born July 29, 1950) is an American neo-conceptual artist based in Hoosick, New York and New York City.
+Her work focuses on the delivery of words and ideas in public spaces and includes large-scale installations, advertising billboards, projections on buildings and other structures, and electronic visual displays.

-Holzer belongs to the feminist branch of a generation of artists that emerged around 1980, and was an active member of Colab during this time, participating in the famous Times Square Show.
+Holzer belongs to the feminist branch of a generation of artists who emerged around 1980.
+She was an active member of Colab during this time, participating in The Times Square Show.

 Among the most notable honors she has received for her contributions to the arts are the Leone d'Oro (1990), the World Economic Forum's Crystal Award (1996), the rank of Officier des Arts et des Lettres (2016), the U.S. State Department's International Medal of Arts (2017), and the Time 100 Award (2024), as well as honorary doctorates from Williams College, the Rhode Island School of Design, the New School, and Smith College.

 Early life and education

-Holzer was born on July 29, 1950, in Gallipolis, Ohio.
+Holzer was born on July 29, 1950, in Gallipolis, Ohio and grew up in Lancaster, Ohio, where her father owned a Ford Motor Company dealership.
 Originally aspiring to become an abstract painter, she took general art courses at Duke University (1968–70) and then studied painting, printmaking, and drawing at the University of Chicago before completing her BFA at Ohio University in 1972.
 After taking summer courses at the Rhode Island School of Design in 1974, she entered its MFA program in 1975.
 She moved to Manhattan in 1976, joined the Whitney Museum's Independent Study Program, and began her first work with language, installation and public art.
-She received her MFA from RISD in 1977 and was an active member of Colab from 1977 to around 1981, participating in the famous Times Square Show and other Colab projects.
-Holzer worked as typesetter for Laundry News, a laundromat-industry trade newspaper, to pay the bills at the beginning of her career, and this work influenced her artistic practice.
+She received her MFA from RISD in 1977 and was an active member of Colab from 1977 to around 1981, participating in The Times Square Show and other Colab projects.
+Holzer worked as a typesetter for Laundry News, a laundromat-industry trade newspaper, to pay the bills at the beginning of her career, and this work influenced her artistic practice.